nationalparkservice/QC-tips-and-tricks/1_getting_started/1_getting_started.md

-# 1_2_designs_and_intentions
+# 1_2_setting_data_types

-Following your initial inspection of the data, you will need to verify, and in some instances coerce data types so they correctly represent the data.
-For example, the R interpreter will load any numeric field as double by default, while the Python interpreter will load all numerical data as integer unless it sees a decimal point in the number.
+Following your initial inspection of the data, you will need to verify and in some instances coerce data types so they correctly represent the data.
+For example, the R interpreter will load numeric colmuns as double by default, while the Python interpreter will load all numerical data as integer unless it sees a decimal point in the number.
 In these cases, you can manually coerce the data columns to the correct data type.

 In R, we can display the data types and coerce the double columns to integer as follows